google/gemma.cpp/DEVELOPERS.md

 ## Debugging

 At the first sign of incorrect or unexpected results, we recommend running with ASan/MSan enabled.
-When using blaze/bazel, you can add `--config=asan` or `--config=msan-track-origins` to the build command.
+When using bazel, you can add `--config=asan` or `--config=msan-track-origins` to the build command.
 In addition to their checks for memory overruns or uninitialized memory, we also enable debug-only asserts in Gemma.cpp for those build configurations.